 Search Targeting Tool for AECS options

-Most Agri-Environment-Climate Scheme management options have been spatially targeted in order to make them available in the locations where
+Many Agri-Environment-Climate Scheme management options are spatially targeted in order to make them available in the locations where

 they will deliver the greatest benefit.
 This means that you will need to check which management options are available on your holding.
 You

-can only apply for an option if it is listed under your holding, if it is included in the categories or application types for the 2021 round
+can only apply for an option if it is listed under your holding (though there is an exception for designated sites as explained below).

 You must check all location codes separately for all holdings that form part of your farm business and which you wish to include in your AECS